-This handout is for you to give to patients.
-It provides essential tips for making the most of remaining vision and offers a list of resources where patients can locate local services using the "Help Near You" directory (if you do not have services or a referral system in place).
+This handout is for you to give to your patients with low vision.
+It provides essential tips for making the most of remaining vision and offers a list of resources where patients can locate local vision rehabilitation services using the "Help Near You" directory (if you do not have services or a referral system in place).

 Materials for Ophthalmologists

 - Levels 1 & 2 (PDF 46K).
 Level 1 calls on all ophthalmologists to recognize patients with low vision and share a copy of the patient materials.
 Please instruct and encourage patients to read and act on it.
 Level 2 encourages all general ophthalmologists to add a few easy steps when examining patients.
 These steps are the four “R’s of Rehabilitation”: Record – Refract – Rx – Report.

 - Ophthalmologists can also use this sample letter (Word 21K) to make PCPs aware of a patient’s vision loss and the possibility of Charles Bonnet Syndrome.

 - Medicare reimburses for a low vision evaluation by an ophthalmologist or optometrist.